albertosantini/chess-bet/README.md

 The first time the application is loaded with the players used in the article, the results are displayed after a few seconds and the user is not aware the client is waiting a response.
 Please, wait.

+Todo
+====

+- Add validation for the input fields to allow blank games.

+- Add rating and stats games inputs to insert players not in FIDE database.